Jesus answered, ‘Don’t you know that in the beginning

 If you are interested in becoming a marriage enrichment leader for your Bible Study group, fill out the NEXT Step form.

+Check out @themarriagebed.
+Review past tweets.
+Consider following them.
 Do you agree?
 Disagree?
 Why?
 By yourself – or even better, with your spouse – read over several of their posts.
 Click on a couple of links.